magynhard/lucky-case/README.md

 * Converters: Only characters, numbers, dashes and underlines are allowed inside a string.
 * Must not start with dash or number, underlines at the beginning are allowed by default and can be allowed/removed/controlled by parameter (when used for private methods for example)

+### Support for UTF-8 / Unicode
+As JavaScript has no unicode regular expression support like Ruby, UTF-8/Unicode-Ranges for non-latin letters have been included, to ensure proper case detection.

+This functionality has not been extensively tested and is therefore experimental in nature.

 # Contents

 * [Usage](#usage)